Kim Komando: Radio broadcasting

 In 2016, Komando was the Keynote Speaker at the National Association of Broadcasters convention in Las Vegas.

 In 2017, Komando was nominated for the National Association of Broadcasters (NAB) Marconi Radio Award in the Network/Syndicated Personality of the Year category.

 In 2021, Komando was nominated and inducted into the National Radio Hall of Fame.
 She had previously been nominated in 2018, 2019 and 2020.

 The Kim Komando radio show airs on more than 435 radio stations in the U.S. and in 177 countries on Armed Forces Radio.
 The Kim Komando television show premiered globally on Bloomberg TV on January 5, 2019.

 WestStar's radio offerings diversified into a number of other radio formats, among them: Your Weekend, an adult contemporary music program hosted by pianist Jim Brickman; Quiet Music, a smooth jazz program hosted by Nick Francis; Goddard's Gold and The '70s, classic hits/oldies programs hosted by Phoenix-area disc jockey Steve Goddard; and The Other Side with Steve Godfrey, a call-in talk show in which the title host attempted to communicate with spirits.
 As of 2020, WestStar continues to distribute Komando's two daily national radio shows and the weekend show and An American Christmas, an annual Christmas special produced by Mannheim Steamroller.

 Personal life

 Komando is married to Barry Young, who is her business partner and former host of The Nearly Famous Barry Young Show, a local radio show on KFYI in Phoenix until November 2014.
 They have one son.
 She is a practicing Catholic.

 Komando splits her time between her homes in Phoenix, Santa Barbara, and Beverly Hills.
 She has full broadcast studios in all locations.
-She is an avid car collector and owns a Ferrari F12 Berlinetta, Mercedes-Benz SLS AMG, Mercedes-AMG GTR Roadster, Mercedes-AMG SL63, Mercedes-AMG G63 Edition 1, three other Mercedes-AMG G63s, Tesla Model S Plaid, Corvette C8, 1946 Chevrolet Truck, 1961 Corvette, 1964 Jaguar E-Type, 1964 1/2 Ford Mustang, 1966 Custom Corvette, and a 1967 Corvette that was used in the movie Con Air.
-She owns a 2018 Embraer Phenom 300 jet and an Azimut 50 Flybridge yacht.
+Kim is a passionate car enthusiast with a collection of dozens of classic and exotic vehicles.
+She owns a 2025 Embraer Phenom 300 jet and an Azimut 50 Flybridge yacht.